SpazzMarticus/TusServer/README.md

 ## Cache as storage?!

 `TusServer` needs something fast to store metadata about uploads.
-Since the payload is small and performance is important caches can be used.
+Since the payload is small and performance is important, caches can be used.

 Instead of using a volatile cache only, you should use a chain containing both a fast volatile **and** a slower non-volatile cache.
 (Losing the metadata mid-upload does not allow for resuming uploads. )